jakobhuerner/jakobhuerner.github.io/_posts/2022-03-27-lightroom_panorama.md

 ![Adobe Lightroom Panorama Merge](../images/20220327/lightroom_pano-1.png)

-The resulting .dng image has approx. 175 megapixels and a file size 650 MB.
+The resulting .dng image has approx. 175 megapixels and a file size of 650 MB.
 Here shown is a version with reduced file size.

 ![Adobe Lightroom Panorama Merge](../images/20220327/lightroom_pano.jpg)